|Distribution:||New South Wales, Queensland, Victoria, South Australia and South America.|

 Photo: Brian Walters

-Although this species is reported to have been collected from near the Nepean River west of Sydney within 15 years of European settlement, there is some debate as to whether it may be an introduced species to Australia.
-The consensus now seems to be that the plant is an introduced species.
-The plant has become naturalised in parts of Victoria and South Australia (mauve on the map).
+Although this species is reported to have been collected from near the Nepean River west of Sydney within 15 years of European settlement, there has been some debate as to whether it may be an introduced species to Australia.
+The consensus now seems to be that the plant is, in fact, introduced.

 The species usually forms a spreading shrub to about 1 metre in height.
 Leaves are slightly or deeply lobed and about 150 mm long.